BenTaylorPublic/screeps/README.md

     Just pushes everything out via the terminal

 Scavenger shouldn't check state every tick
     Only when they get to their target

+Downgrade controller creep
+    Flag name "downgrade-{X}"
+    Where X is how many CLAIM parts (matched by MOVE parts) It varies in claim parts because 1 would block it, but 25 would be reducing it a lot Maybe a repeat option, for when it dies

+MyMemory.Settings
+    Settings I can change via flags (that directly match the settings key) Constants are all numbers
+    eg:
+        set-CONSCRIPTION_RANGE-5
+        set-OBSERVER_WIDTH-5
 ```

 ## Flag Names